commschamp/cc_tutorial/README.md

 To test the binaries of the specific tutorial, first run the **server** application in your terminal window.
 It is expected to run indefinitely until manually terminated with CTRL+C. In the second terminal window run the **client** application.
 In most cases it will exchange several messages with the **server** and exit.
+Also in most cases (unless specified explicitly in the tutorial/howto) is an **echo** server, it decodes the message, re-encodes it and sends it back to the client, which does the proper processing and display of the message contents.

 # References
 The core component of the [CommsChampion Ecosystem](https://arobenko.github.io/cc) is